-I was recently reminded of the importance of the parallel process in coaching during a session with a bright and experienced individual who had been promoted to a new role.
-The coaching was to be around resourcing herself to deal with the challenges of her new role.
+I was recently reminded of the importance of the parallel process in coaching during a session with a bright and experienced individual starting a new role.
+The coaching was to be around resourcing herself to deal with new challenges following a promotion.

 20 minutes into the session, I was still unclear about what the specific challenges were.
-She appeared to have a strong grasp of her field, the support of her boss and an excellent team reporting to her.
-There began to emerge a growing sense of confusion in me and I knew that this was an important sign.
+She had a strong grasp of her field, the support of her boss and an excellent team reporting to her.
+So, what was the problem?
+I was feeling a growing sense of confusion in me and I knew that this was an important sign.

 Noticing the parallel process

-I hypothesised that if I was feeling confused it might be an indication of what might be going on for the coachee and/or her colleagues in their own work environment.
-This is what is meant by the parallel process in coaching — things that happen during the session, which have parallels with what goes on outside in the client’s world.
+I knew that if I was feeling confusion this might be an indication of what is going on for the coachee.
+And, potentially even for her wider team in their own work environment.
+This is what is meant by the parallel process in coaching.
+When things that happen during the session have parallels with what goes on outside in the client’s world.

-What manifests in the session could be a reflection of something that is occurring in one or many places within the client’s system. so, I offered this up to the client:
+What happens in the session could be a reflection of something that is happening in one or many places in the client’s life.
+Knowing this possibility, I offered this up to the client:

 “I am noticing a growing sense of confusion in me, and I am wondering what relevance that has to how you and your team might be feeling in your roles?”